Micro Scooters for Kids - How to Choose - Mini for ages 2 to 5 or Maxi for ages 5 to 12?

 1) If your child is age 2 or 3, the Mini will usually be the best choice.
 You could expect them to continue to ride the Mini up to age 5 or so.
 However, if your 2- or 3-year-old child is particularly large for their age, the larger Maxi can be considered.

 2) If your child is age 4 or 5, you should consider bumping up to the Maxi, unless the child is small for their age or you think they would be happier on the smaller Mini for a year or so before moving up to the Maxi.
-However, an average 4 year old is around 40 inches high and weighs about 40 lbs, so the Mini is an option for this age.
-However, it is likely your 4 year old would grow out of the Mini in a year or so.
+However, an average 4-year-old is around 40 inches high and weighs about 40 lbs, so the Mini is an option for this age.
+Although, it is likely your 4-year-old would grow out of the Mini in a year or so.
 The Maxi would last them up to about age 11 or 12.

 3) The Mini has a maximum weight limit of 75 lbs and is most comfortable for children at a maximum height of about 38-40 inches.